sputney13/heart_rate_sentinel_server/README.md

 ### hrss_test_client.py
 This file contains a client to make `POST` and `GET` requests to all the functionalities included in hrss.py.
 Example executions are included in the file under `if __name__ == "__main__"`.

-Note that, at this time `POST /api/heart_rate/interval_average` only allows users to post times at which heart rate data was taken to then calculate the heart rate average since that time.
+Note that, at this time, `POST /api/heart_rate/interval_average` only allows users to post times at which heart rate data was taken to calculate the heart rate average since that time.
 It is recommended that users `GET` these times from `/api/heart_rate/<patient_id>` and then select a time from the resultant timestamp list to use in their `POST`.

 If running hrss.py on a different server, change the `api_host` string in line 3 to the appropriate host name and port.